sergius/klarna-chat/README.md

 That's it.
 You're ready to chat.
 Start the server running `src/main/scala/app/ChatServiceApp` in the server module.
 Then, you can connect as many clients as you wish, from the same machine or from different ones, running `src/main/scala/app/ChatClientApp` in the client module.

 You'll probably have to do it from your IDE (I hope it's IntelliJ, as it has the necessary plugins for Scala and SBT).
-If you have machines with Scala installed, you can package the modules to `.jar` files and port them like that.
+If you have machines with Scala installed, you can package the client module to a `.jar` file and port and run it like that.

 *Note: If you connect your clients from the same machine (using `localhost` for server), you should set the `port = 0` in the `application.conf` __(on the client side only)__ to let the system choose the port automatically, otherwise you'll get the exception of port already in use.*